f-mahler/vuekit/README.md

 Kirby and Vue together.

 ### Requirement
-* A server with php, node, php (ex.
+* A server with php & https (ex.
 Laravel Valet or MAMP)

 ### Project setup
 1. Clone or copy repo